 MISCONCEPTION: Air Purifiers Trap COVID-19 But Will Release It Again Later, Risking Recontamination.

-TRUTH: While it is true that Medical Grade HEPA is certified to remove particles that are 0.3 microns and larger, this does not mean HEPA is ineffective at capturing smaller particles.
+TRUTH: While it is true that Medical Grade Certified HEPA Material is certified to remove particles that are 0.3 microns and larger, this does not mean Certified HEPA Material is ineffective at capturing smaller particles.
 It may come as a surprise, but particles that are 0.3 microns in size are more difficult to capture than smaller particles, which is why this particle size is used in the certification.
 Smaller particles, such as COVID-19, are easier to catch due to a process known as ‘Brownian Motion.’
-Smaller particles, flow in a zig-zag motion, making it easier for them to be captured by the HEPA filter.
+Smaller particles, flow in a zig-zag motion, making it easier for them to be captured by the Certified HEPA Material filter.

 MISCONCEPTION: Air Purifiers Require Regular Filter Changes Which Can Be Costly

 TRUTH: There are several air purifiers on the market that require regular filter changes, some as often as every few months.
-To avoid this extra expense, here at Austin, we use unrivaled amounts of HEPA and carbon in our filters to ensure a long filter life of up to five years.
+To avoid this extra expense, here at Austin, we use unrivaled amounts of Certified HEPA Material and carbon in our filters to ensure a long filter life of up to five years.

 MISCONCEPTION: Air Purifiers Produce Ozone